 - Strap is tricky to take off

-3. Suunto 9 Baro
+3. Suunto 9 Peak and Peak Pro

-As with all multisport watches the battery life is dependent on use, but you can expect around two-to-five days between charges.
+As with all multisport watches the battery life is dependent on use, but you can expect around two to five days between charges.
 The handy thing is that it’ll tell you how much use you can expect before it dies (providing you stay in the mode you’re using at the time).

 Tracking-wise, the 9 Baro will monitor sleep and activities with no less than 80 sport modes which cover running (including trail running and obstacle racing), cycling (including mountain biking), swimming (including open water) and triathlons.
 It offers barometric and GPS altitude data as well as optical heart rate monitoring.